x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 You can migrate batches of users from Google Workspace to Microsoft 365 or Office 365, allowing a migration project to be done in stages.
 This migration requires that you provision all of your users who will be migrated as mail-enabled users outside of the migration process.
 You must specify a list of users to migrate for each batch.

 All of the procedures in this article assume that your Microsoft 365 or Office 365 domain has already been verified and your TXT records have been set up.
-For more information see [Set up your domain (host-specific instructions)](https://docs.microsoft.com/microsoft-365/admin/get-help-with-domains/set-up-your-domain-host-specific-instructions).
+For more information, see [Set up your domain (host-specific instructions)](https://docs.microsoft.com/microsoft-365/admin/get-help-with-domains/set-up-your-domain-host-specific-instructions).

    > [!NOTE]
    > Google Workspace migration is not currently available for Office 365 US Government GCC High or DoD.

 ## Overview of the process

-Before beginning your migration, please review the following diagrams to understand how a Google Workspace staged migration works.
+Before beginning your migration, review the following diagrams to understand how a Google Workspace staged migration works.
 The diagrams show how a fictitious company named Fabrikam, Inc., with the domain name *fabrikaminc.net* performed their migration.

 ![Original setup before G Suite migration](../media/gsuite-mig-original-setup.png)